waggle-sensor/pywaggle/waggle/plugin/README.md

-# pywaggle.plugin
+# waggle.plugin

 Plugins provide a simple interface for publishing sensor data to Beehive and for processing messages sent back to a node.

-## API
+## Plugin API

-The current API provides a few core functions:
+The plugin API provides a few core areas of functionality:

 ### Publishing Measurements